mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/gantt.md

     Add another diagram to demo page    :48h
 ```

-It is possible to set multiple depenendenies separated by space:
+It is possible to set multiple dependencies separated by space:
 ```
     gantt
         apple :a, 2017-07-20, 1w